30 Oct 10 Common Myths About Beauty School

 Most accredited cosmetology schools teach similar topics that are required by the state for preparation for the licensing exam, but that’s where the similarities end.
 Each school can use different product partners, a unique culture, offer other additional training, certifications, and more.
 Inspire Greatness Aveda Institutes, for example, teach using the Aveda product line and being a part of the Aveda network can open opportunities a graduate from another school might not have.
 Be sure to tour the schools you are investigating to learn more about the culture and unique opportunities and courses from each.

-Similar to the misconception about the limitation on career options, there are people who believe that beauty professionals don’t make much money.
+Similar to the myth about the limitation on career options, there are people who believe that beauty professionals don’t make much money.
 The truth is that cosmetologists have a great deal of freedom to control how much they earn.
 There are some people who want to become cosmetologists so they can work a few hours a week to help make ends meet, while others really hustle and spend most days working with clients from sun up until sun down.
 What you make is determined by how hard you’re willing to work and how well you can build your clients, as well as what you do with your education after beauty school.
 Attending different courses throughout beauty school will also open additional avenues of making money.

-Beauty school can be home to all kinds of thinkers and personality types!
+Beauty school is home to all kinds of thinkers and personality types!
 Cosmetology allows people to choose things they are good at and specialize in them, which means that if you are a creative, colorful, and artistic individual, you can specialize in hair color and spend your career working creatively.
 You can also spend your time doing updos, working on the runway, or specializing in vibrant colors and trending hairstyles.
-If you’re more logical, personable, and structured, you could specialize in something like eyelash extensions or classic haircuts where creativity doesn’t play as much of a role.
+If you’re more logical and structured, you could specialize in something like eyelash extensions or classic haircuts where creativity doesn’t play as much of a role.
 Beauty school offers so much to students, so you can find something that resonates with who you are!
 Wondering if your personality is fit for cosmetology?
 Take our quiz to find out!

 Don’t let anything hold you back, become the version of yourself you know you can be!
 Inspire Greatness Aveda Institutes offer programs in cosmetology, esthetics, and more to help you pursue your passions.
 Contact us today to learn more about how you can change your life.